Mount Sinai Hospital

 - Dr. Melanio Catre

 This is a one year fellowship in General Orthopaedic Surgery with a very strong focus on lower extremity arthroplasty and reconstruction.
 The Toronto East General Hospital is a community-based hospital with a strong affiliation with the University of Toronto.
-The hospital is located in the Community of East York which has affordable housing for rent.
+The hospital is located in the community of East York which has affordable housing for rent.
 The hospital also has close proximity to the downtown core with easy access using public transportation (subway).

 Elective Surgical Volume Breakdown

-- 15% knee arthroscopy and ACL reconstruction
+- 15% knee arthroscopy and ACL reconstructions

-- 5% general foot and ankle surgery
+- 15% foot and ankle surgery – open and arthroscopic

 Trainees will be permitted to determine amongst themselves which operating theatre to attend on any given day.
 Trainees are expected to attend the operating theatre 4 days per week and the fracture clinic one day per week.
 Fellows are often provided with autonomy while working in the fracture clinic based on experience.
 Within the theatre, Fellow trainees will be permitted to be either primary surgeon, or the first assistant depending upon the complexity of the case as well as presence or absence of resident trainees.